Fort Kent, ME Demographics

 A map of Fort Kent's Population by Race

-Of the 155 places in Maine, Fort Kent is the 59th most populous.
+Fort Kent is ranked the 58th most populous place in Maine, out of 155 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Kent was ranked the 59th most populous place in the 2020 Census.

 Fort Kent's White Population